 He hails from 19th century England, but it wasn’t until 1933 that he officially joined the AKC ranks.
 He is now the 51st most popular dog in America, making him much more popular with families in America.
 This is mainly due to his smaller and more accommodating size.
 He featured in the film Rocky as Sylvester Stallone’s pet dog and has been a huge hit with big dog lovers ever since.

 After looking at their history, you know that both breeds were created by breeding mastiff-type dogs and bull-type dogs.
 And this is why they look so similar to one another.
 But, to the trained eye, there are slight differences.
 The most obvious is their size.
 The Boerboel is the largest of the two and can weigh up to double the weight of a Bullmastiff.
-Boerboel’s are often confused for the Cane Corso, which is another giant breed also known as an Italian Mastiff.
+Boerboel’s are often confused for the Cane Corso, or Mastiffs due to their appearance similarities.

 This alone might sway you towards the Bullmastiff, but it doesn’t just stop there.
 The Bullmastiff has a long and thick tail that often gets him into trouble in the home – breaking many ornaments.
 The Boerboel is naturally born with a long tail, but it is common practice to dock it at the third vertebrae.